triforce/shhchat/README.md

 SHHH!
 It's a secret!

 A Linux chat program using encryption.
 Focused on simplicity, privacy and speed.
+Uses a very simple xor algorithm.

 Current Status: Alpha